alex-kalinin/twitter-ios/README.md

 ###### Optional
 * Optional: After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+* Optional: Retweeting and favoriting should increment the retweet and favorite count.
 * Optional: User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.